krevanth/ZAP/README.md

 ZAP is a pipelined ARM processor core that can execute the ARMv4T instruction set.
 It is equipped with ARMv4 compatible split writeback caches and memory management capabilities.
-ARMv4 and Thumbv1 instruction sets are supported.
 The processor core uses a 10 stage pipeline.

 ### Current Status

 Alpha.
-Thumb v1 support is experimental.
+16-bit instruction support is experimental.

 ### Bus Interface